leejoneshane/laravel/README.md

 # Work with SSL

-This container does not support https, please use traefik or other similar tools to obtain a free TLS key for you.
+This docker image does not support https, please use traefik or other similar tools to obtain a free TLS key for you.